sondosahmed72/Retail-Analytics-Copilot/README.md

 ## License

-MIT License - Free to use for educational and commercial purposes.
+MIT License - Free to use for educational.

 ## Author